 DAY 7 ROUTE

-A shorter route meant, in theory, enough time for supper on the early evening, for a shower (the hurricane damage made the village we stayed for the night run on auxiliary aggregates, so no warm water was available) and an earlier bedtime after two nights with less than six hours of sleep for most of us.
+A shorter route could have meant, in theory, enough time for supper in the early evening, a shower (the hurricane damage made the village we stayed for the night run on auxiliary aggregates, so no warm water was available) and an earlier bedtime after two nights with less than six hours of sleep for most of us.

 Only three hours route.
-In aftermath, although we departed around 1 pm we made it only around 9 pm.
+In the aftermath, although we departed around 1 pm, we made it only around 9 pm.
 Twice as much time as planned … Yet again…

 STUCK AT THE MIDPOINT

 We are at the midpoint of our New Zealand trip.
-Up to now we did something like 2500 km per road.
+Up to now, we did something like 2500 km per road.
 I would say 500 of them were idle ones.
 Even if the views from the window were amazing.
-Around 2000 km we accumulated only within the last four days.
-We spent altogether thirty maybe thirty-five hours in the van quite rarely getting out.
+Around 2000 km, we accumulated only within the last four days.
+We spent altogether thirty, maybe thirty-five hours in the van quite rarely getting out.
 Only to make some shots.
 Definitely too much riding.
-We spent twice as much hours in the van than hours on on-foot sightseeing or focusing on photography.
-The view points were repeatable.
-The scenic view points, as well.
+We spent twice as many hours in the van than hours on on-foot sightseeing or making photos at viewpoints.
+The viewpoints were repeatable.
+The scenic views, as well.
 No pre-selection.
 Just ‘get out.
 We shall see.
-If you see something interesting, we stop’ we hear yet again and again.
+If you see something interesting, we stop’ we heard again and yet again.

-Five of us seven are plagued with some kind of a virus.
+Five of us seven travelers are plagued with some kind of a virus.
 Or is it some kind of a cold?
 Or both?
-The other one is coughing.
-But today and yesterday, against any logics some of us went to photograph a sunrise.
-Woke up at five or five thirty.
+The other one is already coughing.
+But today and yesterday, against any logics, most of us went to photograph a sunrise.
+I woke up at five or five-thirty.
 With no plan.
-Neither a location selected, nor suitable weather conditions.
-A sunrise during the hurricane time?
+Neither a location selected, nor suitable weather conditions all around us.
+Sunrise during the hurricane time?
 A failure.
 Not a thought behind.
 Stupidity maybe?
-Maybe, lack of flexibility?
-Out of pure boredom some of the fellows photograph sheep or cows.
+Maybe a lack of flexibility?
+Out of pure boredom, some of the fellows photograph sheep or cows.

-During the day light we do not rest.
+During the day-light, we do not rest.
 Rarely we eat a proper meal.
 Just junk food, while riding on the van.
 The chaotic photo sessions at the sunrise cost us too short nights.
-During the night-time, we lack the goodnight sleep.
-You can live on a shortage of sleep one, two or three nights.
-OK, last year while in Paris, it was partying till one or two the whole time.
+During the night-time, we lack goodnight sleep.
+You can live on a shortage of sleep one, two, or three nights.
+Last year while in Paris, it was partying till one or two a.m. the whole time.
 But it was Paris.
 Much to do.
 No matter the weather conditions.
 Stationary at one hotel.
-Many opportunities for indoor and outdoor sightseeing or simply enjoying time.
+Many opportunities for indoor and outdoor sightseeing or simply enjoying the time.
 Nor sports.
 No activities requiring physical fitness (maybe besides a walk downstairs the Eiffel Tour).
 Not more than five hours from home door-to-door.
 The same time zone.
-Only three-day stay.
+Only three-days stay.
 ‘Rest, you will at home’ rule easily applicable in Paris.
-But travelling New Zealand is a totally different story.
+But traveling New Zealand is a totally different story.

-Our trip schedule in aftermath is neither a ‘photographic expedition’ as it was originally defined, nor travelling that allows us to get acquainted with the country, nor enjoy vacation.
-In aftermath, even with many photos shot, the final selection will be limited.
+Our trip schedule in the aftermath is neither a ‘photographic expedition’ as it was initially defined, nor traveling that allows us to get acquainted with the country, nor enjoy the vacation.
+Even with many photos shot, the final selection will be limited.
 Too many repeatable shots.
-Besides nature and only few outdoor activities, we have nothing in the itinerary that would allow us to get acquainted with the country and people.
+Besides nature and only a few outdoor activities, we have nothing in the itinerary that would allow us to get acquainted with the country and people.
 Not to mention, the country’s history.
-Even, if this is a short one in comparison to Europe.
-For most of us (only two of us, me included, are the exception) the trip uses up almost half of the annual payable leave of absence from work.
-But… New Zealand is a very comfortable location.
-Good lodging conditions.
-Good food.
-Clean restrooms available to everyone.
-You need to have some decent budget to come here.
-New Zealand is a perfect country to actively rest and enjoy life.
-And that what we do here is against all of these.
-Instead of using that what the country has to offer, we do the opposite.
-Whatever we do here, it is not a kind of thing, after which you would come home on a blast of positive energy.
-(Yes, three weeks after originally writing those words I can truly confirm it.
+Even if this is a short one in comparison to the European heritage.
+For most of us (only two of us, me included, are the exception), the trip uses up almost half of the annual paid leave of absence from work.
+And … New Zealand is a very comfortable location.
+Our journey is neither a low-budget traveling, nor we are in the country with poor traveling conditions.
+New Zealand trip means right lodging conditions and good food; clean restrooms available to everyone.
+It is a perfect country to actively rest and enjoy life.
+What we do here is against all of these.
+Instead of using what the country has to offer, we do the opposite.
+What we do is not a kind of thing, after which you would come home on a blast of positive energy.
+(Yes, three weeks after initially writing those words, I can indeed confirm it.
 I came back home negatively tired …)

-The only thought I had on our midpoint day was come back home, rest and sometime in the future begin from scratch.
+The only thought I had at our midpoint day was to go back home, rest, and sometime in the future begin from scratch.
 We still have five days in New Zealand ahead of us, but it is no longer pleasure.

 THE ROAD TO WANAKA

 We are yet on another ride heading to the Wanaka lake, where we plan a two-day stay.
 A technical break.
-We see the sites, where the storm caused the most damage.
-We realise, the main problem on a single road in this part of the mountains was to have to remove fallen trees and soil slides at one site to be able to get with heavy equipment to the other site and so forth.
-Main reason, for which the road was closed for around three days.
+We see the sites where the storm caused the most damage.
+We realize the main problem on a single road in this part of the mountains was to have to remove fallen trees and soil slides at one site to be able to get with heavy equipment to the other place and so forth.
+The main reason for which the road was closed for around three days.
 All soil slides were removed.
 Eroded roadway patched.

-Our longest stop was somewhere at an ocean beach.
-We agreed on half hour.
+Our most extended stop was somewhere at an ocean beach.
+We agreed on a half-hour.
 We stayed there some time longer.
-For a moment I observed my fellows taking off their shoes and jumping against the waves cooling their feet in the salty water.
+For a moment, I observed my fellows taking off their shoes and jumping against the waves cooling their feet in the salty water.
 I took my camera.
-Only back home as I looked at the photos more carefully I saw how tired they all were … For a full week already we were in a country surrounded by ocean waters.
-This was however the first time we could have felt it.
+Only back home as I looked at the photos more carefully, I saw how tired they all were … For a full week already, we were in a country surrounded by ocean waters.
+This was, however, the first time we could have felt it.
 I heard one of my fellows’ silent comments: ‘I would stay here longer.’
 Yes, me, too.

-The trees around the beach were of specific shape, contorted by the heavy winds.
-A view we will see yet many times again on the Southern Island.
+The trees around the ocean beach were of a specific shape, contorted by the heavy winds.
+A view we will see many times yet again on the Southern Island.

 We hit the road yet again.
-We stopped yet again at some scenic place for an hour or so.
-The place was full of locals and tourists.
-Yet again twenty minutes walk through bushes to see blue water.
-The assumption that we may do many nice shots here – far-fetched.
-The only true attraction was to see young people jumping deep down ten or fifteen meters of the bridge into the river.
+We stopped, however, still at some scenic place for an hour or so.
+The site was full of locals and tourists.
+Yet back twenty minutes walk through bushes (like those on the photo) to see blue water.
+The assumption that we may do many beautiful shots here – far-fetched.
+The only real attraction was to see young people jumping deep down ten or fifteen meters of the bridge into the river.
 The crowd was too dense to make any clean shots.
-Tired, I walked back ahead of my fellows, found a path to the riverbed and sat down on a stone.
+Tired, I walked back ahead of my fellows, found a path to the riverbed, and sat down on a stone.
 Yet again, I am at a place I could have stayed longer.
 Close my eyes and listen to humming waters.
 But we have to hit the road.
 Yet again.
-Yet again only a glimpse of New Zealand.
+Yet again, only a glimpse of New Zealand.
 And maybe two or two and a half hours of window sightseeing.
 Yet again.
 No chance for a proper meal.
 The itching is a nuisance.
 I feel sick.
 Yet again.
 The medicine I took after I got down from the helicopter is no longer working …

-Finally we see the Wanaka lake.
+Finally, we see Wanaka lake.
 A kind of blue water difficult to describe.
 A beautiful place.
 You might sit down and enjoy by solely looking at it.
-We talk a barbecue.
-But we still have more than one and half hour to our final location.
+We talk about a barbecue.
+But we still have more than one and a half hours to our final location.
 The road would take us to yet another lake.
-Afterwards to the other side of Wanaka lake, where we rented our house.
-‘We still have to drive, afterwards set up the barbecue stuff, then make the coal burn.
+Afterward to the other side of Wanaka lake, where we rented our house.
+‘We still have to drive, afterward set up the barbecue stuff, then make the coal burn.
 We will not make it before sunset.
 Let us go to the house and rest.
 We had a long day.’
 We stop for a moment, to make yet another photo.
 The blue lakes are gorgeous.

 On the way to Wanaka